Supreme Court temporarily blocks Texas law that allows police to arrest migrants

 AUSTIN, Texas (AP) — Texas’ plan to arrest migrants who enter the U.S. illegally is headed to the Supreme Court in a legal showdown over the federal government’s authority over immigration.

-The high court on Monday blocked Texas’ immigration law from going into effect until March 13 and asked the state to respond by March 11.
-The law was set to take effect Saturday, and the court’s decision came just hours after the Justice Department asked it to intervene.
+Justice Samuel Alito on Monday issued an order that temporarily halts Texas’ immigration law from going into effect until next week so the full court can decide what steps to take next.
+The law was set to take effect Saturday under a lower court’s decision.
+Alito’s order putting it on hold until March 13 came just hours after the Justice Department asked the Supreme Court to intervene.

 Republican Gov. Greg Abbott signed the law in December and for months has unveiled a series of escalating measures on the border that have tested the boundaries of how far a state can go keep migrants from entering the country.